AdobeDocs/experience-manager-65.en/help/assets/processing-profiles.md

 For example, suppose you created an Image profile and assigned it to a folder.
 Any image assets you uploaded to the folder automatically had the Image profile applied to the assets.
 However, later you decide to add a new smart crop ratio to the profile.
 Now, instead of having select and reupload the assets to the folder all over again, you simply run the *Scene7: Reprocess Assets* workflow.

 You can run the reprocess workflow on an asset for which processing failed the first time.
-As such, even if you have not edited a processing profile or applied a processing profile, you can still run the reprocess workflow on a folder of assets any time.
+As such, even if you have not edited a processing profile or applied a processing profile, you can still run the reprocess workflow on a folder of assets anytime.

 You can optionally adjust the batch size of the reprocess workflow from a default of 50 assets up to 1000 assets.
-When you run the _Scene7: Reprocess Assets_ workflow on a folder, assets are grouped together in batches, then sent to the Dynamic Media server for processing.
+When you run the _Scene7: Reprocess Assets_ workflow on a folder, assets are grouped in batches, then sent to the Dynamic Media server for processing.
 Following processing, the metadata of each asset in the entire batch set is updated on Experience Manager.
-If the batch size is very large, you may experience a delay in processing.
+If the batch size is large, you may experience a delay in processing.
 Or, if the batch size is too small, it can cause too many round trips to the Dynamic Media server.

 See [Adjusting the batch size of the reprocess workflow](#adjusting-load).